meet the team resized

 Justin.Henry@birdlife.org.za

-Justin is the Vulture Conservation Officer.
+Justin is the Vulture Project Manager.
 Growing up on a farm in Gauteng, Justin’s interest in the natural world was nurtured from a young age.
 After completing an Honours degree in Conservation Ecology from Stellenbosch University he worked in various conservation positions within South Africa.
 In his new position, Justin will be tasked with expanding the reach of the lead advocacy project and increasing the shift to lead-free bullets.
 He will also be involved with the Vulture Safe Zones by maintaining and expanding existing sites under BLSA’s management

 Dr Alan K. Lee